-As a trial I shall be using Ikea type toy boxes as the baseboard for each scene.
+As a trial I shall be using Ikea type toy boxes as the baseboard for most scenes.

 I also have a Facebook page covering the activities of the group – Building a Model Railway Group 2017 and there are regular reports on RM web.

-If you wish to contact me about the “Building a Model Railway” group (we do have up to 3 places spare) please do so via the Liphook U3A contact form http://u3asites.org.uk/liphook/contact or write to me at firstname.lastname@example.org
+If you wish to contact me about joining the “Building a Model Railway” group -please do so via the Liphook U3A contact form http://u3asites.org.uk/liphook/contact or e-mail me at firstname.lastname@example.org

-Twelve sessions are booked-Fourth to be held 20th September 2017 Committee Room, Milland Valley Memorial Hall, Iping Road, Milland, Liphook, Hants GU30 7NA 2.00 to 4.00 pm
+The first year sessions are booked- the sixth of nine was held on 15th November 2017 and following a break in December, the sessions resume on Wednesday 17th January 2018 at the Committee Room, Milland Valley Memorial Hall, Iping Road, Milland, Liphook, Hants GU30 7NA 2.00 to 4.00 pm

 You can follow progress on the groups projects on our Facebook page